Pancharevo

-Pancharevo (Панчарево, [pant͡ʃɐˈrɛvo], also transcribed as Pančarevo) is a resort village and district located on the outskirts of Sofia close to Vitosha, Lozenska and Plana mountains and occupies the southeastern part of the Capital Municipality. the village has 3,433 inhabitants, but the district has about 28,000 inhabitants.
+Pancharevo (Панчарево, [pant͡ʃɐˈrɛvo], also transcribed as Pančarevo) is a district located on the outskirts of the Bulgarian capital Sofia and occupies the southeastern part of the Capital Municipality.
+Geographically, it lies partially in the Sofia Valley and the mountain ranges of Vitosha, Plana and Lozenska, a division of Sredna Gora.As of 2011 the village has 3,433 inhabitants, but the district has about 28,000 inhabitants.
 It is the largest region in Sofia with a total area of 364.7 km2.
-It includes the largest artificial lake in Bulgaria Lake Pancharevo, also as Iskar Reservoir and Pasarel Reservoir, located one above the other.
-The districts consists of 10 villages, and Pancharevo is the municipal seat:
+It includes the largest artificial lake in Bulgaria, the Iskar Reservoir, as well as Lake Pancharevo and Pasarel Reservoir, located along the river Iskar in the Pancharevo Gorge.
+The district consists of 10 villages, with the village of Pancharevo serving as the district seat: